The Great Friendship: Reception

-Dmitri Shostakovich, recalling in 1960 the Moscow premiere, felt that the opera was perfectly satisfactory both as regards the production and the performances.
+Dmitri Shostakovich, recalling in 1960 the Moscow premiere, felt that the opera was perfectly satisfactory in both production and performance.
 The first two performances at the Bolshoi were well received by the audiences.
 On 5 January 1948, however, Stalin visited the third performance at the Bolshoi in the company of other Politburo members.
-In his memoirs as edited by Solomon Volkov, Shostakovich comments: "Everything seems to have augured success for Muradeli.
-The plot had ideology, from the lives of the Georgians and Ossetians. [...]
-Ordzhonikidze was a character in the opera, he was cleaning up the Caucasus.
-The composer was also of Caucasian descent.
-What more could you ask?"

-Shostakovich goes on to itemize three aspects which in fact enraged Stalin.
-Stalin himself was of Ossetian descent, and felt that in the opera the Ossetians were marginalized by Georgians, and that the opera did not sufficiently demonize other peoples (including Chechens and Ingush) whom at the time he was deporting from the region.
-Stalin also took offence at praise of Ordzhonikidze; although Ordzhonikidze was officially a Bolshevik hero, Stalin was reminded that he had driven his old friend to suicide.
-Finally Stalin was offended that, instead of using the traditional lezginka dance melody in the opera (a tune which was one of Stalin's favourites), Muradeli had composed his own lezginka tune.

 Andrei Zhdanov, Stalin's adviser on cultural policy, saw this as an opportunity to launch an attack on Russian musical culture similar to the attacks he had already undertaken on literature, cinema and the theatre.
 Zhdanov began questioning the performers of the opera, trying to persuade them to dissociate themselves from the work.

-A Resolution by the Politburo, "On Muradeli's Opera The Great Friendship", condemning formalism in music was issued on 10 February 1948, claiming that "In his desire to achieve a falsely conceived ‘originality’, Muradeli ignored and disregarded the finest traditions and experience of classical opera, and particularly of Russian classical opera."
+A Resolution by the Politburo, "On Muradeli's Opera The Great Friendship", condemning formalism in music was issued on 10 February 1948, claiming that "[i]n his desire to achieve a falsely conceived ‘originality’, Muradeli ignored and disregarded the finest traditions and experience of classical opera, and particularly of Russian classical opera."
 Muradeli had acknowledged his 'errors' and blamed them on the influence of Shostakovich.

 The Resolution named six composers (Shostakovich, Sergei Prokofiev, Nikolai Miaskovsky, Aram Khachaturian, Vissarion Shebalin and Gavriil Popov) as 'formalists', damaging their careers and effectively preventing their music being programmed until they 'repented'.
-Many dismissals were made at the Composers Union and purges there continued under the newly-appointed General Secretary of the Union, Zhdanov's protégé Tikhon Khrennikov.
+Many dismissals were made at the Composers Union and purges continued under the newly-appointed General Secretary of the Union, Zhdanov's protégé Tikhon Khrennikov.